galliumplus/kani/README.md

-# kani
+# Kanmi
-Card reader system for Gallium+
+A student card reader system for Gallium+